 We are so proud of you.
 Stay safe and keep fighting.
 We are thinking about you all the time.

-Comment from Sherap Dolma
+• Sherap Dolma says:

 I have many relatives in Lhasa and I know the many problems created by the mass influx of Han Chinese to the city.
 Due to this influx, character of Lhasa itself is changing.
 It is now about 90% sinonized.